finbourne/lusid-sdk-java/sdk/docs/InstrumentsApi.md

     String identifier = "identifier_example"; // String | An <i>identifierType</i> value to use to identify the instrument, for example 'BBG000BLNNV0'.
     String propertyKey = "propertyKey_example"; // String | The property key of a property from the 'Instrument' domain whose history to retrieve.
 This must have the format {domain}/{scope}/{code}, for example 'Instrument/system/Name'.
     String identifierEffectiveAt = "identifierEffectiveAt_example"; // String | The effective datetime used to resolve the instrument from the identifier.
 Defaults to the current LUSID system datetime if not specified.
-    OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to retrieve the instrument's property history.
+    OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the instrument's property history.
 Defaults to              returning the current datetime if not supplied.
     String filter = "filter_example"; // String | Expression to filter the results.
 For more information about filtering,              see https://support.lusid.com/knowledgebase/article/KA-01914.
     String page = "page_example"; // String | The pagination token to use to continue listing properties; this value is returned from              the previous call.
 If a pagination token is provided, the <i>filter</i>, <i>effectiveAt</i> and              <i>asAt</i> fields must not have changed since the original request.
 For more information, see              https://support.lusid.com/knowledgebase/article/KA-01915.
     Integer limit = 56; // Integer | When paginating, limit the results to this number.